-If the LSRD were breached the Pacific Northwest region would need to replace the peaking capacity provided by the dams and utilize existing and advancing technologies.
+If the LSRD were to be breached the Pacific Northwest region would need to replace the peaking capacity provided by the dams and utilize existing and advancing technologies.
 Battery storage, primarily with Lithium-Ion Batteries, is currently the main source of carbon-free capacity that is being utilized at scale within other areas of the United States.
 Industry experts believe that future battery technologies that provide larger storage capacities will provide longer peaking capacity.
-Alternatively, small modular nuclear reactors have been suggested for replacing the zero-carbon peaking capacity the LSRD currently provide.
+Alternatively, small modular nuclear reactors have been suggested for replacing the zero-carbon peaking capacity the LSRD currently provide, though the technology is not yet commercially available.
+Recent findings from E3 have found that battery storage technologies are limited in their ability to replace hydropower capacity in the Northwest due to the nature of when capacity shortfalls typically occur in the region during times of low hydro and renewable output that limits the ability of batteries to recharge to provide capacity for extended multiple day events.
+Battery storage capabilities are better suited for the Pacific Southwest as opposed to the Pacific Northwest because the Southwest has a more regular diurnal wind and solar regime that allows batteries to recharge.

-Another resource that could be utilized to reduce the future peaking needs of the Pacific Northwest region is the use of demand response, the NWPCC estimates that demand response programs and policies could reduce summer loads by 3,721 MW and winter loads by 2,761 MW.
+Another resource that could be utilized to reduce the future peaking needs of the Pacific Northwest region is the use of demand response, otherwise known as conservation, the NWPCC estimates that demand response programs and policies could reduce summer loads by 3,721 MW and winter loads by 2,761 MW, but it is not clear how much of this potential would be available, appropriate, or cost effective for replacement purposes.99